 PYP/MYP/IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 1,800 pupils

 English speaking school on two campuses, one in Oberursel in two adjacent properties and the smaller, more rural Wiesbaden for pupils from age 3 to grade 8 (graduates can move on to Oberursel to continue at FIS).
 Accredited by the New England Association of Schools and Colleges (NEASC).
 Students progress to leading global universities, mainly in the UK (including Oxbridge) and USA (including Ivies).

-ISF International School Frankfurt
+ISF International School Frankfurt (pending)

 Located between Frankfurt and Wiesbaden with impressive facilities for both sports and the arts.
-Part of the global SABIS school network (classes taught in English) and accredited by the Middle States Association of Schools and Colleges (MSASC) and the American National Council of Private Schools Association (NCPSA).
+Part of the global SABIS school network (classes taught in English) and accredited by the Middle States Association of Schools and Colleges (MSA) and the American National Council of Private Schools Association (NCPSA).
 The ISF High School Diploma is recognised by many US universities but graduates really do ‘go global’ when it comes to university paths.

-King’s College Frankfurt – The British School in Frankfurt
+King’s College Frankfurt – The British School in Frankfurt (pending)

 National Curriculum for England; ages 2-12; co-ed; day; independent; private non-profit; 200 pupils